benessilfie/essilfiequansah/README.md

 📚 : I'm passionate about design and working on open source projects

-💻 : I want to learn and work with these Languages - Javascript aPython a
+💻 : I want to learn and work with these Languages - Javascript Python a

 🏔 : I'm currently focusing on building for web